 Once there is a popup message on iPhone like "Not Enough Storage.
 This iPhone cannot be backed up because there is not enough iCloud storage available."
-It means the iCloud storage is full.
+It means the iCloud storage is almost full or full.
 If you don’t take effective measures, you will be in a loop with "iPhone backup failed" error.

 WinX MediaTrans - Backup iPhone iPad without iCloud Storage Full Issue

 WinX MediaTrans is an ideal iCloud storage saver that lets you export and backup your media files like photos, music, videos, etc. from iPhone and iPad to computer.
 No need of iCloud and iTunes.
 Safe, no data loss & privacy security.

 - Backup photos, music, videos, etc. from iPhone/iPad to PC.

 - Password-encrypt photos & videos in bank level.

 - Make iPhone ringtones, add Podcasts/iTunes U/audiobooks, etc.